 Momus, in the form of a soprano, has the first aria supported by an energetic continuo line which we cannot take too seriously.

 It is all wind, he exclaims; perhaps the better phrase is 'hot air'----you are poor yet you show off and you believe everything you see----even fools you believe to be wise men!
 Yet again, a historical creation springs to mind of whom Bach cannot have had any knowledge, the pompous Polonius, from Shakespeare's Hamlet!

 Mercury, messenger of the Gods, enters with the next recitative and, as an alto, one wonders if Bach ever heard the part sung by a castrato.
-There is no evidence of this and they were never employed in the church, but they were known in Germany in the operatic centres and may possibly have been involved in some of the secular dramatic works.
+There is no evidence of this and they were never employed in the Leipzig churches, but they were known in Germany in the operatic centres and may possibly have been involved in some of the secular dramatic works.